 The Herald Sun Aria in partnership with Melbourne Opera

 The Herald Sun Aria, established in 1924, is Australia’s oldest and most prestigious prize for emerging classical singers.
-2018 sees the Herald Sun Aria enter a whole new era as Melbourne Opera signs on as an official partner for the next five years.
+2019 sees the Herald Sun Aria enter its 2nd year with Melbourne Opera as their official partner for the next four years.